In this post:

 ⤑ Halfmoon Campground + Rating

 Yue and I got back to camp around 6:00, as I stopped and got firewood from the cuts on the way down.
 I’d purchased camp foods, thinking that the girls might just want to eat burgers, potato salad, and other easy fare.
 (As I’d find out later on, they’re a bit more enthusiastic about skirt steak.)
 With Beatriz not around, Yue and I had burgers with some cheese and jalapenos, and listened to EDM from my portable speaker, which we attached to a tree.
-We kept it at a low volume so that we wouldn’t disturb others.
+We kept it at a low volume so that we wouldn’t disturb others, thought no one else was near out site for quite a while.
 Yue’s got great taste in seemingly everything!
-Alan Walker’s “Ignite” was just amazing.
+Alan Walker’s “Ignite” was new to me, and in my mind, a truly fun song.
 I asked Yue to help me set up the other tent, but she didn’t want to sleep alone, and asked me to please share a tent.
 Fair enough!
+(I think she is scared of osos—bears!)

 Now some comments on the actual camping site.
 It’s in a pleasant location, with plenty of trees, but most of the places were pre-booked.
 We got a large, pull-through site since we had three vehicles.
 A couple of ladies were not happy with us, as they had to use a back-in site for their 5th wheel…but it wouldn’t have had room for our three vehicles, and was first-come, first-serve.

-The next day, Yue and I went kayaking in the inflatable kayak to see how it was; the put-in is located in the actual campground, at least for kayaks, via a nice foot-path, so that was incredible convenient.
+The next day, Yue and I went kayaking in the inflatable kayak to see how it was; the put-in is located in the actual campground, at least for kayaks, via a nice foot-path, so that was convenient.
 The inflatable kayak is TERRIBLE.
 I caught a suckerfish, but that was it.
 We then went into town and got some drinks that were on sale, so that we wouldn’t only have water, and Yue attended to some phone calls.
-I went and checked out Sandy Beach while the girls did…whatever.
+I went and checked out Sandy Beach.

 The next morning, the three of us ate at the Wrangler Cafe.
 The Mexican sever was apparently abrupt, but I don’t speak Spanish and couldn’t tell.
 The girls vamoosed and I went up to Willow Lake, then tried road 753 to Spring Creek Park Trailhead.
 I was the only vehicle at the trailhead, and it was little wonder, as it’s not a highly-trafficked trail, and the road to get there is horrendous.
 I took road 753G back to Soda Lake, and that was even worse.
 There were interesting educational signs out in the wilderness, for some reason.